DERELICT FURNITURE

 Photos: Terje Ugandi and Tõnis Kalve

-This commitment to both artistry and practicality earned national recognition.
-Derelict Furniture was awarded Best Object 2013 by the Estonian Interior Architects Association and became the only upcycled furniture brand in Estonia to have its full collection represented in a state museum—the Estonian Museum of Applied Art and Design.
+This approach earned national recognition: Best Object 2013 by the Estonian Interior Architects Association, and a place in the permanent collection of the Estonian Museum of Applied Art and Design.

-Derelict Furniture proved that sustainable design could be more than a statement—it could be a system.
+Derelict Furniture proved that it could be a system.
 It demonstrated that raw, reclaimed materials could be transformed into refined, expressive, and functional pieces, bridging the gap between traditional craftsmanship and modern production methods.

 Previous